 Contact info: FBI San Diego at 858-565-1255

-Vital statistics: First Nations female.
-Born on May 29, 1970.
+Vital statistics: Black male.
+Born on April 4, 1997.
 Brown hair, brown eyes.
-She has a circular-shaped scar on her upper right cheek.
-Was eighteen at the time.
+Was seven at the time.

-Reason for inclusion: The site carrying Brule's case closed in 2011.
+Reason for inclusion: Delamora's case was closed in 2006.

 Above: Angelo Falvello in 1987